 This is the most commonly used pain medication for labor.
 Regional anesthesia blocks the nerves to deaden the sensation to certain areas of the body.
 It can be used for labor or for a Cesarean Section.

 An epidural is a regional anesthesia that blocks pain sensation to the body below the belly button.
-The anesthesiologist places a needle or small tube into the woman’s lower back into a space around the spinal cord.
+The anesthesiology specialist places a needle or small tube into the woman’s lower back into a space around the spinal cord.
 Medication is given through the needle or tube.
 The amount of medication is decided based on the woman’s height and the amount of pain relief needed.

 Epidurals have some side effects.
 An epidural may slow down labor or cause the woman’s blood pressure to decrease.
 The lack of sensation may also make it hard for the woman to push the baby out at the time of delivery.
 Occasionally, a woman may get a severe headache from the procedure.